Coreeze/coreeze/README.md

 My mantra: **passion** first, then FITFO later.

-I mainly code in React, Solidity, Typescript.
+I mainly code in React, Solidity, React Native, Node.

 Checkout my [website](https://cristianlenta.vercel.app/) for Blog posts and more about me.